NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/buffer overflow/An Empirical Study on Detecting and Fixing Buffer Overflow Bugs.md

 ## Abstract

 [[buffer overflow]] is one of the most common types of software security vulnerabilities.

 Although researchers have proposed various static and dynamic techniques for buffer overflow detection, buffer overflow attacks against both legacy and newly-deployed software systems are still quite prevalent.

 Compared with dynamic detection techniques, static techniques are more systematic and scalable.
 However, there are few studies on the effectiveness of state-of-the-art static buffer overflow detection techniques.
-- In this paper, we perform an in-depth quantitative and qualitative study on static buffer overflow detection.
-More specifically, we obtain both the buggy and fixed versions of 100 buffer overflow bugs from 63 real-world projects totalling 28 [[LoC]] based on the reports in [[CVE (common vulnerabilities and exposures)]]
+- In this paper, we perform an in-depth ==quantitative and qualitative study on static buffer overflow detection==
+- More specifically, we obtain both the buggy and fixed versions of 100 buffer overflow bugs from 63 real-world projects totalling 28 [[LoC]] based on the reports in [[CVE (common vulnerabilities and exposures)]]

 Then, quantitatively, we apply Fortify, Checkmarx, and Splint to all the buggy versions to investigate their false negatives, and also apply them to all the fixed versions to investigate their false positives.